Leveraging Multi-Modal Information to Enhance Dataset Distillation: Introduction

-Our contribution are as follows: \begin{enumerate} \item We integrate multi-modal information into dataset distillation by leveraging captions and segmentation masks to enhance feature representation.
-Due to the absence of ground-truth multi-modal annotations, we generate these annotations using pre-trained models, ensuring consistency and scalability in the distillation process. \item We propose two approaches for incorporating caption features into dataset distillation: (i) Caption Concatenation: Caption features are concatenated with visual features before the classification stage, enriching semantic representations. (ii) Caption Matching: Caption features for synthetic images are generated during training, and a caption matching loss is applied to align synthetic images with real samples. \item We develop two methods that utilize segmentation masks to enhance dataset distillation.
-We introduce mask-based gradient matching and distribution matching to optimize the learning of object-specific features while preserving semantic consistency between real and synthetic images. \item We conduct extensive experiments to validate the effectiveness and generalization ability of our proposed methods.
-Our results demonstrate consistent performance improvements across various dataset subsets and model architectures. \end{enumerate}
+Our contributions are as follows: \begin{enumerate} \item We utilize multi-modal information in dataset distillation by incorporating caption features and segmentation masks to enhance feature representation.
+Due to the absence of ground-truth multi-modal annotations, we generate these annotations using pre-trained models. \item We propose two approaches for incorporating caption features: (i) Caption Concatenation: Caption features are concatenated with visual features before the classification stage, enriching semantic representations. (ii) Caption Matching: a caption matching loss is applied to align the captions of real and synthetic images. \item We design two methods that utilize segmentation masks, masked gradient matching and masked distribution matching, to learn object-specific features. \item Extensive experiments validate the effectiveness and generalization ability of our proposed methods, with improved performance observed across various data subsets. \end{enumerate}